-Time permitting, students will also assist with patient follow-up activities related to Dr. Chan’s ongoing National Institute of Mental Health-funded project on structural and psychosocial barriers to HIV care in India.
-Students will also have the opportunity to conduct analyses using the YRG CARE Natural History database, which includes data on patient demographics as well as clinical and laboratory data.
-Students will shadow Dr. Chan and/or YRG CARE HIV clinicians during rounds and clinic sessions and may also wish to get involved in related projects such a women’s livelihood project, community outreach initiatives, and children’s camps.
-Depending on interest and availability, the student(s) will also have an opportunity after the internship period is completed to analyze data and write abstracts and manuscripts under Dr. Chan’s direction.
+Students will be able to shadow Dr. Chan and/or YRG CARE HIV clinicians and counselors during rounds and clinic sessions and may also wish to get involved in related projects such a women’s livelihood project, community outreach initiative, and children’s camps.
+Depending on interest and availability, the students will also have an opportunity after the internship period is completed to analyze data and write abstracts and manuscripts under Dr. Chan’s direction.

-Prior experience living/working in a low/middle-income country and interest in the intersection of medical informatics, global health, and HIV would be helpful, but are not strictly necessary.
+Prior experience living/working in a low/middle-income country and interest in global health and/or HIV would be helpful, but are not strictly necessary.
 Experience managing complex teams and projects is a plus.

 India is a colorful and interesting place to work, but can be chaotic, unpredictable, and occasionally frustrating.
 Thus, open-mindedness and flexibility, in addition to eagerness, humility, and ability to be culturally sensitive, are necessary qualifications.

 “This summer I am interning at YRG Centre for AIDS Research and Education in Chennai, India.
 I am working on a study that aims to better understand the psychosocial and structural factors that impact loss from the HIV care continuum in India.
-I also spend time shadowing the clinicians and counselors to gain insight into the many aspects of care for people living with HIV.” – Isabella Colocci
+I also spend time shadowing the clinicians and counselors to gain insight into the many aspects of care for people living with HIV.”
+Isabella Colocci, Summer 2017